 Hardship Withdrawal Process AFTER MIDTERM AND UNTIL THE LAST CLASS DAY OF THE COURSE (all paperwork as outlined below must be initiated by the last class day)

-Students must contact the Vice President for Student Affairs & Dean of Students Office to withdraw them from all of their current semester classes.
+Students must contact the Vice President for the Division of Enrollment, Marketing, and Communications to withdraw them from all of their current semester classes.
 Students are strongly encourages students to contact their professors/instructors by phone and/or email to notify them of their intentions to withdraw.

 Students must provide hardship documentation, including a letter from the student explaining the circumstances along with supporting documentation such as the following: for a death in the immediate family, a verifiable obituary; for a serious illness in the immediate family, documentation recommending withdrawal from a physician on the physician’s letterhead signed by the physician (documentation on a prescription pad is unacceptable); for a workplace change, documentation from the employer on the company’s letterhead.

-The Vice President for Student Affairs & Dean of Students Office will verify the authenticity of the documentation.
+The Vice President for the Division of Enrollment, Marketing, and Communications will verify the authenticity of the documentation.

 The hardship withdrawal process cannot begin until both the students’ written permission and the supporting documentation have been received and verified.

-The Vice President for Student Affairs & Dean of Students Office will contact professors/instructors via email that the student is withdrawing from their class for hardship reasons.
+The Vice President for the Division of Enrollment, Marketing, and Communications will contact professors/instructors via email that the student is withdrawing from their class for hardship reasons.
 This email will include a request for permission to sign off on the hardship withdrawal form for the professor/instructor.
-Since this request comes after midterm, the Vice President for Student Affairs & Dean of Students Office will request whether the professor/instructor wishes to assign a grade of W or WF for the course.
+Since this request comes after midterm, the Vice President for the Division of Enrollment, Marketing, and Communication will request whether the professor/instructor wishes to assign a grade of W or WF for the course.
 It is important that the professor/instructor respond to this request via email because this documentation supports the hardship withdrawal.
 In cases where the student is petitioning to change a regular withdrawal to a hardship withdrawal, the actual assigned grade (“W”) will not change; if the petition is granted, that withdrawal will not count in the 5 withdrawal policy.

-The Vice President for Student Affairs & Dean of Students Office will then contact the student’s Department Head of their major and the Office of Academic Affairs to request permission to sign off on the student’s hardship withdrawal form for them.
+The Vice President for the Division of Enrollment, Marketing, and Communication will then contact the student’s Department Head of their major and the Office of Academic Affairs to request permission to sign off on the student’s hardship withdrawal form for them.

-The Vice President for Student Affairs & Dean of Students Office will complete Sections A, B, C and D of the withdrawal form and will forward it to the Registrar’s Office without medical and supporting documentation.
-All supporting documentation will be on file in the Vice President for Student Affairs & Dean of Students Office under lock and key.
+The Vice President for the Division of Enrollment, Marketing, and Communication will complete Sections A, B, C and D of the withdrawal form and will forward it to the Registrar’s Office without medical and supporting documentation.
+All supporting documentation will be on file in the Vice President for the Division of Enrollment, Marketing, and Communication under lock and key.

 If the documentation proves to be untruthful, the University reserves the right not to grant the request or to revoke the withdrawal.